 Keep it simple.
 Meal prep doesn’t need to be complicated, and it shouldn’t be.
 There are no awards going out for the prettiest most complicated recipes you can make ahead of time.
 Keep it simple.
 I’ll eat the same things for breakfast and lunch so I only need to prep 2 recipes.
 Then I’ll just focus on my busiest nights for dinner and make sure those get prepped.

 Get it done early.
 One of the biggest complaints I hear about meal prep is that it takes too much time.
 I get it you don’t want to spend an entire Sunday making food.
-My advice then is to plan to wake up early and get started with meal prep right away.
+My advice then is to plan to wake up early and get started right away.

 I start prepping meals for the week by 8:am and always done by noon at the latest.
 Then I have my entire Sunday to do what I want.
 Plus, keep in mind that the small about of time you spend on Sunday preparing meals for the week will save you 4x that during the week.